-What’s the Catch: Catch and release fly-fishing on the Rio Negro, home to an abundance of dourados, catfish, piraputangas, piaus and pacus.
-Head out for a peaceful day in 16ft motor-boats (limited numbers make this very exclusive) with expert guides who know every curve of the river.
+What’s the Catch: Catch and release fly-fishing on the Rio Negro, home to abundant dorado, catfish, piraputanga, piau and pacu.
+We can organise a day aboard a 16ft motor-boat, with an expert guide who know every curve of the river.

 Wow Factor: Take a private charter flight into the lodge for a breathtaking panoramic view over the Pantanal.

-Whatever the Weather: April to June (Vazante Season) is the best time for sport fishing.
-The crystal-clear waters of the Vazante do Castelo flow behind the hotel – perfect for canoeing, refreshing river baths and spotting colourful fish.
+Whatever the Weather: April to June is the best time for sport fishing.
+The clear waters of the Vazante do Castelo flow behind the lodge – perfect for canoeing, refreshing river baths and spotting colourful fish.

 Fisherman’s Quarters: Rustic lodge overlooking the Chimehuin River on a 50,000-acre working cattle ranch in Northern Patagonia’s Lake District.